 By researches, a large number of cats are not tolerant of lactose.
 It is the most important reason why milk is bad for cats.
 In fact, many cat owners have really understood of lactose intolerance with their feline friends yet.
 Let’s learn more about the problem by answer two basic questions, what it is and how it has negative effects on the cat’s health.

 What is it?

 It is the lactase which is a type of enzyme which most cats have very little or even do not have in the body.
 Hence, the lactose in milk is impossible to digest.
 Then such sugar keeps staying in the intestinal system and brings a lot of bacteria.
 After fermenting, the sugar results in reactions in both the stomach and the gastrointestinal, cause cats to be painful.

 Lactose intolerant occurs with 100% adult cats.
-For kittens, the probability declines when they still drink milk from mother but it will go in the opposite side when the kitty gets older.
+For kittens, the probability declines when they still drink milk from mother but it will go on the opposite side when the kitty gets older.
 That kittens stop absorbing mother milk means the lactose enzymes do not keep producing.
 In fact, it is hard for you to know whether your cat is intolerant with lactose milk or not.
 So, being careful is still better.

 How does it have negative effects on the cat’s health?

 As mentioned above, the milk consumption of cats can influence the intestinal system negatively.
-One of the typical discomforts that cats suffer is the distress in the digestive.
-It is totally not the same with the allergic when there is a bad response from the immune system to certain food consumption.
+One of the typical discomforts that cats suffer is distress in the digestive.
+It is totally not the same as the allergic when there is a bad response from the immune system to certain food consumption.